Hello and welcome to my website!

 - I spend as many Canadian winter months as I can in South Africa

 - I’ve been told my directness can be penetrating.
-And I don’t suffer fools, I shoot them… Verbally, not physically.
+To honor our time, I go deep—fast.

 - Oh – and I bring this up in case it happens when we’re meeting… I’m also a really loud sneezer!